defdeveu/certificate-fingerprints/README.md

 (Validation of the 'looney tunes' styled badges does not belong here.)
 (Learners' PII is not present in this public repo.)

+### def.dev certificate hashes
+There are two types of hashes involved in your def.dev certificate.
+The SHA256 hash verifies the authenticity of your PDF certificate -- call it the fingerprint or digest.
+This repo publicly stores these SHA fingerprints.
+The FNV hash (part of the voucher) is derived from your (work) email address (in lowercase) which was known to def.dev when you attended a course, the first 4 chars of that hash identifies your personal attendance or your exam -- and so the latter hash serves as a locator of your fingerprint file w/o your name being involved.

 ### Steps to locate your hash:
 * There is a unique voucher code on your certificate.
 Like on the below illustration it's 'b90ix-m4gk'.
 * Actually the left part of the voucher is the code of the learning event, while the part on the right (m4gk) is derived from your email address.